zicat/tributary/doc/user_guide_config_detail.md

 Note:

-1. Please configure a reasonable blockSize in the file channel.
+1. Please configure a reasonable block.size in the file channel.
 A value that is too small may increase the IOPS of the disk.
-2. Please configure a reasonable segmentSize in the file channel.
+2. Please configure a reasonable segment.size in the file channel.
 A value that is too small will cause frequent creation and deletion of files, while a value that is too large will affect the duration of expired data retention.
 3. When defining multiple file channels, please make sure to set different partition directories.
 Setting the same directory may cause unknown exceptions.
 4. Setting some kafka properties is not work including key.deserializer, value.deserializer, key.serializer, value.serializer, group.id, enable.auto.commit.
 5. Strongly recommend using file channel in production environment, memory channel, and kafka channel more for debugging.